yunsungkim0908/stochasticgrade/README.md

 ## Troubleshooting

 - A common source of error is incorrectly specifying model parameters for StochasticGrade.
-Make sure to fully specify any necessary parameters for the model.
+Make sure to fully specify any necessary parameters for the model (especially the data type!).
 - You may encounter a problem using the `numpy.random` module if using parallelized grading, where student samples are generated using a similar seed.
 It is preferred to use the `random` module.
 Alternatively, set the seed based on the process ID, such as `os.getpid() % 2**32`.